openpathsampling/ops_tutorial/README.md

 very different kind of system (a 2D toy model), and illustrates that the overall setup process is the same, regardless of the underlying engine.

+Notebook 5 contains some more advanced exercises related to TIS, and also shows how to use the OPS command line interface.
+In addition to the requirements listed above, it requires installation of `openpathsampling-cli`.

 ## History

-This tutorial has been used in multiple classes and workshops, including several E-CAM Extended Software Development Workshops (Leiden, The Netherlands, 2017; Lyon, France, 2019), and Master's-level courses in Biomolecular Simulation at the University of Amsterdam (2017--present).
+This tutorial has been used in multiple classes and workshops, including several E-CAM Extended Software Development Workshops (Leiden, The Netherlands, 2017; Lyon, France, 2019), Master's-level courses in Biomolecular Simulation at the University of Amsterdam (since 2017), and the CECAM flagship school MolSim (2021).

 This tutorial was developed with financial support from the European Union's Horizon 2020 research and innovation program, under grant agreement No. 676531